muneebali500/bitly-clone/README.md

 ## Introduction

-This is a clone project of [bitly website](https://bitly.com) using React, Firebase and Styled Componenets.
+This is a clone project of [bitly website](https://bitly.com) using React, Firebase and Styled Components.

 [Link to Live Project](https://bitlyclone.netlify.app/)